deepin-community/gimp/gimp-data/icons/README.md

 vector icons, but once again if a contributor wants to embark in such a journey, we'd expect them to stay for continuous maintenance.

-### Colors in Symbolic icon theme
+### Colors in Symbolic variant

 By default, colors in the Symbolic icon theme don't matter as they will be changed by the foreground and background colors of the theme.
-Yet it is still a good idea to use the same colors for all icons in `icons/Symbolic/symbolic-scalable.svg` to keep visual consistency when reviewing icons.
+Yet it is still a good idea to use the same colors for all icons in `icons/Default/symbolic-scalable.svg` to keep visual consistency when reviewing icons.

 Furthermore, there is a trick to apply hard-coded colors (i.e. which